push-based/observable-hq--audit/README.md

 Array.from(document.querySelectorAll('.jsx-1511261573 > .jsx-1511261573 > .jsx-1511261573')).forEach(i => i.remove());
 ```

-As the dom changes and it's hard to make changes directly on the element in the Elements tab I first add a class that I can target:
+As the DOM changes and it's hard to make changes directly on the element in the Elements tab I first add a class that I can target:

 ```javascript
 // animated divs
 Array.from(document.querySelectorAll('.jsx-6e9c885e3fde48d5 > div')).forEach(i => i.classList.add('animated-elem'));
 ```

-Ok, unfortunately my default approach does not work, the class attribute is controled by javascript and I have to go with a `data` attribute:
+Ok, unfortunately my default approach does not work, the class attribute is controled by JavaScript and I have to go with a `data` attribute:

 ```javascript
 Array.from(document.querySelectorAll('.jsx-6e9c885e3fde48d5 > div')).forEach(i => i.setAttribute('data-xyz', 'inner'));